mercadopago/devsite-docs/guides/ecosistema-presencial/create-and-manage-intent-qr.en.md

 ## Create intent for QR

-To create an intent using QR, make a POST call to the endpoint [Create QR intent](developers/en/reference/instore-api/integrations/v1/intents/qr/pos) replacing `external.id` with the value obtained when creating the box.
+To create an intent using QR, make a POST call to the endpoint [Create QR intent](developers/en/reference/instore-api/integrations/v1/intents/qr/pos) replacing `external.id` for the value with which the point of sale was created.

 Here is an example payload for creating an intent with the three operations available for QR: